BetterToBest/compassionism-simulation/CONTRIBUTING.md

 Areas currently open for discussion:

+- **Decision needed, v4.17: reconcile the papers' headline with the engine.** The papers report a 98% poverty reduction and an $82,000 median wealth.
+This engine produces 78.7% (wealth) / 82.2% (BLEI) against the shipped Baseline, 69.7% / 74.4% against the inflation-matched Baseline, and 59.5% for wealth poverty against year 0.
+BLEI poverty ends *above* its policy-neutral year-0 level (12.6% vs 10.3%).
+Median wealth is $526,629.
+No measure and comparator reaches 98%; the highest is 87.8%, net basket poverty against the shipped Baseline.
+The options: **(A)** publish the model that produced 98% alongside this one; **(B)** restate the papers against the current engine, naming the comparator; **(C)** keep both and state the gap explicitly in the papers.
+Regenerate every figure with `node harness.js headline 500`.
+The `TARGET_*` constants would follow whichever is chosen.
+- **Decision needed, v4.17: the wage distribution versus the living-wage basket.** The median year-0 wage income ($39,945) is 81% of `LIVING_WAGE_ANNUAL` ($49,370), so 66.6% of agents start in basket poverty.
+This single fact drives the Baseline's deterioration and Full Integration's early BLEI rise (v4.17 Release Notes).
+The options:
+  - **(A)** keep it, documented, as a deliberately harsh starting population;
+  - **(B)** recalibrate the wage lognormal's μ against a sourced earnings distribution;
+  - **(C)** recalibrate the basket;
+  - **(D)** draw initial wealth conditional on wage, so the starting population is consistent with the flow model.
+This removes most of the early transient without changing the steady-state gap.

+  Every option except (A) moves the regression and needs its own large-N restudy.
+- **Decision needed, v4.17: should SZH synergy θ read realised PTF density?** The BLEI paper gates θ on PTF merchant density; the code gates it on the zone-coherence slider as a proxy.
+Gating on realised PTF share would move seed 42 to 16.8% / $556,503 / 1,897d.
+At N=200 wealth poverty would rise 15.28% → 15.50% and median wealth fall 0.7%.
+It is small, but it would make θ respond to the adoption dynamics it is meant to describe.
+- **Decision needed, v4.17: should the 55% CCO participation threshold be a dynamic?** Three documents described a network collapse below 55%; the engine has none, and v4.17 relabels it.
+Building one would mean a participation-dependent term in `runYear()`, for example conversion rate or cost relief scaled by aggregate participation.
+Its functional form would need a source.
+- **New in v4.17: an endogenous price channel** (NEEC note 9).
+Prices are an exogenous input rate, damped only by realised PTF/PTH membership.
+No price responds to demand, BU issuance, conversion volume, recession or automation; recession scales income only, and automation slows wage growth only.
+NEEC's maintainers note this bears on their CCO criterion C3.4.
+As long as prices are exogenous, the model assumes the framework is non-inflationary rather than testing it.
+This is a substantial modelling task, the same class as the flow-of-funds ledger below, with which it would naturally be built.

 - **Decision needed, v4.16: should the Baseline comparison match the tested scenario's inflation by default?** Since v4.0 it has not: Baseline runs at `BASELINE_CPI_RATE` (3%) while Full Integration, CCO Only and High AI run at 0%.
 Measured at N=500 (v4.16 Release Notes): Baseline wealth poverty 71.8% at 3% vs 50.5% at 0%; roughly 24–38% of the headline gap is inflation, and "Baseline pinned at the floor in 100% of runs" becomes 0.6% when matched. v4.16 ships an opt-in toggle and a run warning, changing no documented figure.
 The options: **(A)** keep the fixed-3% default with the warning (status quo as of v4.16); **(B)** make matching the default — every vs-Baseline figure in this document moves (Baseline poverty ~72% → ~51% at the reference settings), Your Settings' figures do not; **(C)** run the reference presets at 3% so both sides share it — the documented seed-42 regression itself moves (wealth poverty 16.6% → 30.6% at seed 42), since Full Integration at 3% is a different run; **(D)** keep 3% as a "real-world" Baseline and report matched and unmatched gaps side by side.
 (B) is the smallest change that makes the headline a clean counterfactual; (C) is the most realistic if the model is meant to be read in nominal terms.
 Either needs a dedicated release with a large-N re-study of the Baseline tables.
 - **Decision needed, v4.16: PTH appreciation accounting.** The code credits the *full* appreciation to `acreEquity` and *also* credits the tenure-based liquid share to wealth, so the liquid share is counted in both stocks and compounds. `acreEquity` is read by no metric (every wealth figure excludes PTH equity).
 A value-conserving alternative (`acreEquity` keeps only the non-liquid remainder) is measured in the v4.16 Release Notes: −0.3% median wealth at the reference 20% uptake, and it would move seed 42 to $558,001 / 1,951d.
 A related, larger question it raises: should reported wealth include some share of `acreEquity` at all, given members' own equity contributions currently vanish from every metric?
 Both are design questions about what "wealth" means for a PTH member, not code fixes.
 - **New in v4.15: tag and release each version (a repository action, for Duke).** *(v4.16: still open; an annotated `v4.16` tag would now give the reproducibility fix above a citable before/after.)* An external audit suggested formal Git tags or GitHub Releases per version, so "exactly v4.15" can be cited or archived without relying on the live `main` branch.
 This is not something a chat session can do from inside pasted files — the same category as the v4.9 OSF-metadata update.
 It would also give this file's per-release regression tables a citable code state to point at, since the DOI-archived OSF snapshot predates most of this history.
 Suggested minimal form: an annotated tag `v4.15` on the commit that ships these files, with `index.html` attached as a release asset.
 Not decided here — a repository-hosting choice for Duke.